Admin & production systems

 The lifeblood of any operation is: keeping track of what we need to do, when it should be done and how to do those things.
 This involves a complex mix of skills, behaviours, systems and processes.

 Organisation can take many forms.
-Personally, I don’t think there are any perfect ways to organise yourself.
-The point is to assess and query whether you’re able to consistently get things done, do those things well, and make money doing it.
+Personally, I don’t think there are any perfect ways to be organised.
+The point is to assess and question whether you’re able to consistently get things done, do those things well, and make money doing it.

 A simple paper to-do list: quick, cheap and easy to create.
 It can be shared immediately with your colleague sitting next to you without any further set-up time or explanation.
 In many ways it may suit your needs.